 Babies need a lot of stuff, and because of that harsh reality, it would impossible to bring everything a baby needs every time parents venture out of the house.
 But as Franz Kafka wrote in The Metamorphosis: it is “better to have, and not need, than to need, and not have.”
 Any parent who has struggled to recover from a road trip diaper blowout armed only with a used Denny’s napkin and a half-empty bottle of Fiji water can attest to the truth in that sentiment.

 How prepared should parents be?
 Well, that depends a great deal on their lifestyle and how far they typically travel from a home base.
-That said there are emergency baby kit must-haves (and a couple optional extras) that can be packed in a duffel, extra diaper bag, plastic tote that would make even the pessimistic Kafka feel at ease.
+That said there are baby emergency kit must-haves (and a couple optional extras) that can be packed in a duffel, extra diaper bag, or plastic tote that would make even the pessimistic Kafka feel at ease.

-The Minimalist Emergency Kit
+The Minimalist Baby Emergency Kit

 This is the Bear Grylls of baby kits for those not expecting to take any long trips, that have a small vehicle, or great deal of survivalist confidence.

 First and foremost, this pack relies on a reliable base: a pack of diapers, a pack of wipes, and at least a couple of seasonally-appropriate outfits.
 This means that if a back-end crisis strikes and you find yourself stuck in a gas station bathroom trying to fix a messy baby, there is at least everything needed to clean up the worst of it and get home.